emperorofmars/stf-unity/Docs/stf_format.md

 The JSON definition consists of 6 properties in the root object.
 - `meta` Information about the file.
 - `main` UUID of the main asset.
 - `assets` A dict of UUID → asset pairs.
 Assets can list node UUID's, depending on the asset type.
+This will change in the future, an STF file will represent a single asset.
+The asset will still have a type.
 - `nodes` A dict of UUID → node pairs.
 Nodes can have a list of components and child-node UUID's.
 	- `components` A node's components describe additional information and behavior.
 For example mesh-instances or rotation constraints.
 Components can reference other nodes, resources and assets.
 - `resources` A list of UUID → resource pairs.
 Resources can reference nodes, other resources and buffers.